AdobeDocs/experience-manager-cloud-service.fr-FR/help/assets/download-assets-from-aem.md

 >Recipients of emails must be members of the `dam-users` group to access the ZIP download link in the email message.
 To be able to download the assets, the members must have permissions to launch workflows that trigger downloading of assets.
 -->

-Les types de ressources suivants ne peuvent pas être téléchargés : visionneuses d’images, visionneuses à 360°, visionneuses de supports variés et visionneuses de carrousel.
+Les types de ressources suivants ne peuvent pas être téléchargés : ensembles d’images, visionneuses à 360°, visionneuses de supports variés et ensembles de carrousels.

 Vous pouvez télécharger des ressources à partir d’Experience Manager à l’aide des méthodes suivantes :